 Hornwort is one of the most popular aquarium plants and can be easily found in almost all stores.
-Its versatility and ability to tolerate wide ranges of conditions make this plant a common go to for beginners in the field.
-Hornwort is known for its fast-growing nature, serving as a safe hiding place for small creatures, and ability to soak up nitrate in breeding tanks.
+Its versatility and ability to tolerate wide ranges of conditions make this plant a common go-to for beginners in the field.
+Hornwort is known for its fast-growing nature, serving as a safe hiding place for small creatures, and the ability to soak up nitrate in breeding tanks.
 It has even been proven to help balance out water quality in tanks with dangerous ammonia spikes.

 What Is Hornwort?